estebansv/QR-Generator/README.md

 5. Guarda el código QR en un archivo llamado "qr-saved.png" utilizando el método `save()` de la variable `img`.

 En resumen, este código verifica si el archivo "qr-saved.png" ya existe y, si no existe, genera un código QR a partir de una URL ingresada por el usuario y lo guarda en ese archivo.

+# English Desciption

+The code you mention generates a QR code from a URL entered by the user and saves it in a file called "qr-saved.png".
+Here is the breakdown of the code:

+1. imports the `os` and `qrcode` modules for working with files and generating QR codes, respectively.
+2. Prompts the user to enter a URL using the `input()` function and assigns it to the `url` variable.
+Checks if the file "qr-saved.png" does not exist using the `os.path.exists()` function.
+If the file does not exist, continue with the following steps.
+Generate a QR code using the `qrcode.make()` function and pass the URL as a parameter.
+The result is assigned to the `img` variable.
+5. Save the QR code in a file named `qr-saved.png` using the `save()` method of the `img` variable.

+In short, this code checks if the file `qr-saved.png` already exists and, if it does not, generates a QR code from a URL entered by the user and saves it to that file.

+Translated with www.DeepL.com/Translator (free version)